lm-sys/RouteLLM/README.md

   ]
 )
 ```
 That's it!
-Now, requests with be routed between the strong and weak model depending on what is required, **saving costs while maximizing quality**.
+Now, requests with be routed between the strong and weak model depending on what is required, **saving costs while maintaining a high quality of responses**.

 Depending on your use case, you might want to consider hosting the server on the cloud, using a different model pair, and calibrating the thresholds based on the types of queries you will receive to improve performance.